singular-gpispace/framework/README.md

 make install
 export LD_LIBRARY_PATH=${build_ROOT}/tmp/lib
 ```
-Note that for future use you should set LD_LIBRARY_PATH in your .profile or alike of your shell, since this environment variable will be needed for executing Singular.
+Note that, for future use, you should set LD_LIBRARY_PATH in your .profile file or alike of your shell, since this environment variable will be needed for executing Singular.

 ## Installation of Singular: